Program of Study

 Aaron is now Assistant Professor in the Department of Health System Design & Global Health at the Icahn School of Medicine at Mount Sinai and an Economist at Arnhold Institute for Global Health

 Kayleigh B Campbell: (2017) Kayleigh is interested in how urban transportation shapes cities and the lives of people living in cities.
 She graduated with a Bachelor of Arts in Mathematics-Economics from Columbia University.
 Prior to graduate school, she worked as a construction consultant for Davis Langdon.

 In her dissertation research Kayleigh quantifies the impact that opening a bikesharing system had on bus ridership in New York City.
 The goal is to learn more about how bikesharing interacts with other modes of transportation.
 She is also studying transportation accessibility in Nairobi, Kenya.

-Kayleigh is now a Consultant at The World Bank, Development Impact Evaluation Group.
+Kayleigh is now an Operations Officer at The World Bank, Development Impact Evaluation Group.

 Anthony D'Agostino: (2017) Anthony is a development/environmental economist with research interests in technological change, rural climate impacts, urbanization, and income inequality.

 He holds a Master in Public Policy degree from the National University of Singapore and a B.A. in Philosophy from Rutgers University.

 Anthony is now a Researcher at Mathematica Policy Research.